saylesss88/nix-book/src/nix/hardening_NixOS.md

 - [setuid Wikipedia](https://en.wikipedia.org/wiki/Setuid)

-- Using `run0` takes care of these classes of [attacks](https://ruderich.org/simon/notes/su-sudo-from-root-tty-hijacking)
+- Using `run0` removes of these classes of [attacks](https://ruderich.org/simon/notes/su-sudo-from-root-tty-hijacking)

 - The following lists some of the downsides